dany25/StopSignsProject/README.md

 Preprocessing the data to compute the 5 loading vectors and project the vectorized image on them make the computation time low at runtime, compared to keeping the entirety of the data.
 We were able to do that because of the principal component analysis preserving most of the variance of the data even with a few components (5 components here).

-Also note that we did not use the validation set to perform hyperparameter optimization here.
+Also, note that we did not use the validation set to perform hyperparameter optimization here.
 We could have used it to select the optimal number of nearest neighbor for example.
-But 3 showed good enough results and still make us able to keep a low computation runtime.
+But 3 showed good enough results and still make us able to keep a low computation time execution.

 #### Test on Real Data
 However, this model is based on clean images presenting only noise on them.
 Let's see how it deals with a real image where the background has not being removed or where there could be occlusions ...
-Let's perform our algorithm on this following image:
+Let's perform our algorithm on the following image: